 Your request is not random, you want my time for something of your interest.
-So I think it is fair that, before I give you a couple of hours of my time, you spend yours researching and convincing me it is going to be worth it.
+So, before I give you a couple of hours of my time, spend a couple of yours researching and convincing me it is going to be worth it.

-If you are trying to sell me something (a product, a service, an idea)… Make sure I am a good candidate to need it.
+If you are trying to sell me something (a product, a service, a project, an idea)… Make sure I am a good candidate to need it.
 Write a compelling summary of what that is.
-If I delete it after reading the first paragraph and don’t respond.
-Please do not insist.

-If you want a favor… Just tell me what the favor is before I agree in spending more time talking about it.
-Why should I help?
+If you want a favor… Why should I help?
 Am I contributing to a better world?
 If I help you, how are you going to help me?
 Am I somehow unique in the ability to help?
 Why me?

 If you just want access to my network of relationships because someone told you I am well-connected… I am not.
 And relationships are inherited through relationships, you cannot access mine without being part of the network.
 Build your own relationships, one person at a time.